zanas-wix/delightful-css-fed-presentation/slides/pages/cascade-layers.md

 ```

 <!--
+Cascade layers are most relevant when you're working with CSS from multiple sources, when there are conflicting CSS selectors and competing specificities, or when you're considering using !important.

+The C in CSS stands for "Cascading".
+It is the method by which styles cascade together.
+The user agent goes through several, very clearly-defined steps to determine the values that get assigned to every property for every element.
+We will briefly list these steps here and then dig deeper into step 4, cascade layers, which is what you came here to learn:

 - Relevance: Find all the declaration blocks with a selector match for each element.
 - Importance: Sort rules based on if they are normal or important.
 Important styles are those that have the `!important` flag set.
 - Origin: Within each of the two importance buckets, sort rules by author, user, or user-agent origin.